-11.2 Some LESs may provide e-mail, or internet (direct) drop access to the SafetyNET service that allows registered MSI providers to send EGC messages using e-mail from any computer with access to the internet.
-Due to the nature of the internet, an e-mail service may not guarantee that EGC messages will be received by the addressed LES without delay and may not support cancellation procedures.
-For this reason monitoring of all EGC messages is especially important in accordance with section 9 above.
+11.2 Some LESs may provide email, or internet (direct) drop access to the SafetyNET service that allows registered MSI providers to send EGC messages using email from any computer with internet.
+Due to the nature of the internet, an email service may not guarantee that EGC messages will be received by the addressed LES without delay and may not support cancellation procedures.
+For this reason, monitoring of all EGC messages is especially important in accordance with section 9 above.
+For accessing the SafetyNET II service, see Annex 6.